 Today, September 5, marks the International Day of Charity.
 However, at PM-International each day is a new opportunity to share our love and support for children around the globe.
 Among others in Bundi in the western part of India, where 800 of PM’s sponsored children live.

-Thanks to all your generous support, in the beginning of 2019, we were able to launch our own Area Development Program (ADP) in Bundi, together with our long-standing partner organization World Vision.
+Thanks to all your generous support, in the beginning of 2019, we were able to launch our own Area Program (AP) in Bundi, together with our long-standing partner organization World Vision.
 These long-term regional development projects are running for approximately 15 years.
 They are planned and implemented together with locals, with the overall goal of self-sufficiency.
 This way, we do not only support our sponsored children, but all direct and indirect beneficiaries of the region.
-In the ADP Bundi, this amounts to more than 50,000 people.
+In the AP Bundi, this amounts to more than 50,000 people.

 Lacking the Bare Necessities